 As I get older, I suspect I’m gradually getting deafer.
 My hearing was pretty sharp during my teenage years but these days, I miss out on conversations and need to frequently ask people to repeat themselves.
 Perhaps my hearing ability is deteriorating due to age; however, when I hear static noise creeping out of an amplifier, I know to trust my ears.

-In electronics, the power supply of audio circuits can mean the difference between perfect audio quality and irritating background noise.
+In electronics, the power supply circuit design, especially relating to audio circuits can mean the difference between perfect audio quality and irritating background noise.
 In certain cases, you can immediately hear noise as you turn on the amplifier; in other situations, these noises are detected only by the most sensitive listeners.
 Either way, unwanted background noise robs users of the satisfaction of beautiful audio.

 Types of Audio Power Supply Design